Jr. RBI and RBI Leagues

 The Phillies RBI (Reviving Baseball in Inner Cities) program began in 1993 as a part of Major League Baseball's international RBI campaign, which today encompasses more than 200 cities and as many as 120,000 male and female participants a year.

 The RBI Leagues focus on baseball and softball instruction and also have a competitive nature.
 Participants have the opportunity to capitalize on their learned skills during true game situations.
 In addition to the traditional RBI Leagues, the program supports three All-star teams - a Junior (13-15 years) and Senior (16-18 years) boys baseball team and a girls softball team (15-18 years).
 These teams travel and compete in MLB sponsored local and regional RBI competitions for the opportunity to play in the RBI World Series held each year in August.
-The Phillies RBI League is sponsored by Nike.
+The Phillies RBI League is sponsored by Nike and Richman’s Ice Cream.

 Volunteer with the Phillies RBI Leagues and help children play baseball and softball!
 For more info email [email protected].